 The Framework applies from the earliest stage of a project, all the way through to handover, covering both new build and refurbishment projects.
-There is no set value threshold for when this Framework becomes applicable to a project, however its application is determined by procurement route, and is applicable to those projects which are procured through single or two stage Design and Build contracts - typically our larger development projects.
-However, the procurement routes for our large projects are not always fixed.
-Therefore, projects which are deemed large, but are not using a Design and Build procurement route, will also be subject to this Framework.
+There is no set value threshold for when this Framework becomes applicable to a project, but is designed for our larger projects.
+The scope of each project is assessed to ensure it is applicable.

-Projects that fall outside this, typically our smaller and minor works projects, are not subject to this Framework.
-However, a separate, streamlined process for these projects has been designed to work with their often shorter time frames.
+Our smaller and minor works projects are not subject to this Framework.
+However, a separate streamlined process for these projects has been designed to work with their shorter time frames.

-Maintenance and asset management based projects are covered separately by the Sustainability Framework for Assets.
-However, the outcomes from this Framework are fed into the process used for Assets.
+Maintenance and asset management based projects for our managed properties are covered separately by the Sustainability Framework for Assets; however the outcomes from this Framework are fed into the process used in the Framework for Assets.